 4. Add life

-And now, it is even possible to add custom assets to your project, like the scanned version of me, as shown in the image below!
+It is even possible to add custom assets to your project.
 Think how nice it will be to add your clients or their special furniture or artwork.
 Learn more about the Custom Asset Library.

 5. Prepare your camera settings